saltstack/salt/doc/ref/windows-package-manager.rst

 roughly as follows:

 1. Execute ``pkg.list_pkgs`` and store the result
+2. Check if any action needs to be taken. (ie compare required package and version against ``pkg.list_pkgs`` results)
-2. Run the installer command
+3. If so, run the installer command.
-3. Execute ``pkg.list_pkgs`` and compare to the result stored from before installation.
+4. Execute ``pkg.list_pkgs`` and compare to the result stored from before installation.
-4. Sucess/Failure/Changes will be reported based on the differences between the original and final ``pkg.list_pkgs`` results.
+5. Sucess/Failure/Changes will be reported based on the differences between the original and final ``pkg.list_pkgs`` results.

 If there are any problems in using the package manager it is likely to